vdsm/virtual-dsm/readme.md

   By default, a single CPU core and 1 GB of RAM are allocated to the container.

-  To increase this, add the following environment variables:
+  If there arises a need to increase this, add the following environment variables:

   ```yaml
   environment: